aniltrkkn/DasOptimization/README.md

 - DasOptimization can recover from singular Hessian and Jacobian matrices.
 - DasOptimization is coded only in Java and therefore, it can be used in Android projects.

-For more information, please visit [user guide](http://compliantanalysis.com/dasOptimization).
+For more information, please visit the [user guide](http://compliantanalysis.com/dasOptimization).

 DasOptimization is created for and successfully employed in [DAS Mechanism Analysis](http://compliantanalysis.com) which is a fast kinematic analysis software for mechanisms.